4.8 out of 5 Stars on TrustPilot

 Mineral render is ideal for colder climates or time-critical projects, as it dries and sets much faster than other render types.
 This is due to the presence of cement in its composition, which enables it to cure quickly.
 However, because of its fast-drying nature, it’s typically applied only when temperatures are above freezing to prevent frost damage.

-Mineral render also requires a final silicone or silicate-based paint finish to make it fully weather-resistant and prevent water absorption.
+The mineral render also requires a final silicone or silicate-based paint finish to make it weather-resistant and prevent water absorption.
 But once this is done, you’ll have a robust, durable render that’s resistant to scratches and impact, as well as fungi and algae.

 Lime Render

-Traditionally used in the restoration of historic or period properties, lime render has seen a resurgence in recent years due to its eco-friendly and breathable properties.
+Traditionally used to restore historic or period properties, lime render has resurgent recently due to its eco-friendly and breathable properties.
 Unlike other renders, lime render allows moisture within the building to evaporate quickly, reducing the risk of trapped moisture and potentially damp issues.

 Despite its benefits, lime render requires specialist application techniques and longer curing periods, making it more time-consuming and costlier than other types of render.
 However, it offers a beautiful, mellow finish that weathers naturally over time, adding a unique character to any building.